Robert Holmes à Court: Australian Consolidated Investments

 Australian Consolidated Investments, was previously known as Bell Resources between 1984 and 1990 and prior to that the company was known as Wigmores between 1938 and 1984.

-In 1983, Bell Group bought Perth mining equipment company Wigmores, and was renamed Bell Resources Ltd. Through the ACC group, BRL gained control of Bass Strait oil and gas explorer, Weeks Petroleum which owned a 2.5% royalty share in the Esso-BHP consortium.
+In 1983, Bell Group bought Perth mining equipment company Wigmores, and was renamed Bell Resources Limited.
+Through the ACC group, BRL gained control of Bass Strait oil and gas explorer, Weeks Petroleum which owned a 2.5% royalty share in the Esso-BHP consortium.

-In 1985, BRL acquired 13% of U.S. mining company Asarco for $140 million and made an unsuccessful bid for Perth utility Fremantle Gas & Coke.
+In 1985, BRL acquired 13% of U.S. mining company Asarco for $140 million and made an unsuccessful bid for Perth utility Fremantle Gas & Coke Company.
 Also in 1985, BRL made its biggest and most daring bid to date for control of resources and steelmaking giant BHP, which was Australia's largest company.
 Before the deal was finalised the following year, Elders IXL took a 20% stake in BHP, for $2 billion.
 In turn, BHP purchased $1 billion of Elders preference shares.
 The deal later resulted in action against Elders executives, including chairman John Elliott by the corporate regulator.
 BRL also spent US$800 million, to acquire 9.6% of Texaco stock.